 (*all times are just estimation and should never be taken as fact)

-Each and every medical negligence case are different and depending on different factors including the severity of the negligence, how much pain and future suffering the victim may face and whether or not liability is admitted all contribute to the time it takes for a case to conclude.
+Every medical negligence case is different and depending on different factors, including the severity of the negligence, how much pain and future suffering the victim may face, and whether or not liability is admitted.
+All contribute to the time it takes for a case to conclude.

 How Long Does A Medical Negligence Case Take FAQs

 How long does a medical negligence claim take?

 Generally, such claims take between 12-18 months to reach a resolution.

 How many medical negligence claims end with an adverse outcome?